hasenbanck/toa/SPECIFICATION.md

 - Primitive polynomial: x^8 + x^4 + x^3 + x^2 + 1
 - Code: (n=64, k=32, t=16)
 - Generator: α = 2

+**Encoding**: The 32-byte Blake3 hash is treated as a sequence of 32 consecutive bytes [h₀, h₁, ..., h₃₁] for Reed-Solomon encoding.
+No byte reordering or integer interpretation is performed.

 The code can correct up to 16 byte errors in the hash field.